- Chart

 History and Background

 The Manitowoc Company, Inc. was founded in 1902 in Manitowoc, Wisconsin.
-Originally a shipbuilding company, it diversified into manufacturing cranes and other heavy equipment over the decades.
-Key milestones include its expansion into the food service equipment sector through acquisitions, and its later divestiture of that segment to focus on its core crane business.
-The company has undergone several restructurings to streamline operations and improve profitability.
+Initially a shipbuilding company, it diversified into manufacturing cranes and other heavy equipment.
+Key milestones include its significant expansion into the crane market and strategic divestitures to focus on its core businesses.
+The company has undergone several transformations, including spinning off its food service equipment division in 2016.

 Core Business Areas